This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Shipping, taxes, and discount codes are calculated at checkout

-Crispy Italian Chicken Cutlets Fried in Extra Virgin Olive Oil
+Crispy Italian Chicken Cutlets Fried in Olive Oil

 These chicken cutlets are crunchy, juicy, and packed with flavor.
-This recipe comes straight from my Italian mother-in-law’s bright green kitchen in Calabria, Italy.
-It’s one of our family’s favorites, so we make these repeatedly.
+This recipe comes straight from my Italian mother-in-law Lina's kitchen in Calabria, Italy.
+It is one of our family's favorites — we make it repeatedly.

-One of our favorite things about Lina is that she never tells us what she's making for lunch.
+One of our favorite things about Lina is that she never tells us what she is making for lunch.
 We find out by the scent drifting through her kitchen window.
-But when we smell these beauties frying in extra virgin olive oil, we know it's going to be one of the best meals of the week.
+When we smell these frying in extra virgin olive oil, we know it is going to be one of the best meals of the week.

 What You Need to Make Italian Chicken Cutlets